Excel tips and tricks (v7 Feb 2023)

 : To display the running timer value.
 This also resets the timer.
 This is basically the samea as timer.Inter

-followed by timer.Start
+followed by Timer.Start

 Speed up execution of VBA code / macro